narindergupta/confluent-schema-registry-charm/src/README.md

 # Configuration

-default configurations in the charm used to give you deployment and configuration out of box but you can change the configutation juju config confulent-schema-registry
+default configurations in the charm used to give you deployment and configuration out of box but you can change the configuration juju config confulent-schema-registry

 # Contact Information